BenjaminHae/modern-password-manager/README.md

     ```
     bin/console doctrine:schema:update --force
     ```
+ 4. Clean up.
+You may remove the following files/folders:
+    - `Dockerfile`
+    - `docker-compose.yml`
+    - `bin` (if you still need the symfony console, leave this folder)

 The password manager only works when you access it through https or on localhost, otherwise current browsers do not accept it as secure origin and do not offer the cryptography APIs.